 - Health care providers can share image files electronically, making longdistance consultations between radiologists and breast surgeons easier.

 - Subtle differences between normal and abnormal tissues may be more easily noted.

 - Fewer repeat images may be needed, reducing the exposure to radiation.

-Your screening mammogram will be performed by an experienced Registered Technologist and interpreted by board certified brea
+Your screening mammogram will be performed by an experienced Registered Technologist and interpreted by a board certified breast imaging physician radiologist.

 Some women are at higher than average risk for breast cancer and should talk with their physician about whether to have mammograms before age 40 and how often to have them.

 Factors that increase a woman’s risk of breast cancer

 - Age: The risk of breast cancer increases as a woman gets older.